New-UCCS/ComputerScience-Security/README.md

 # Other Students this is where you will post all of your projects 👋

-While uploading files make sure it has your username before the project name so onlookers can know who posted what.
+While uploading files make sure it has your username/team name before the project name so onlookers can know who posted what.

 # ✍️ Rules